Turbulent Transport in Tokamak-plasmas: A Thermodynamic Approach: Modelling Transport Processes for Systems out of Onsager's Region

 \begin{enumerate} \item {\textit{The thermodynamic laws and the theorems demonstrated for systems far from equilibrium must be satisfied.}} \item{\textit{The validity of the Thermodynamic Covariance Principle (TCP) must be ensured}.

 The TCP stems from the concept of equivalent systems from the thermodynamic point of view.
 Thermodynamic equivalence was originally introduced by Th.
 De Donder and I. Prigogine \cite{prigogine1}, \cite{prigogine2}, \cite{degroot}.
 However, the De Donder-Prigogine definition of thermodynamic equivalence, based only on the invariance of the entropy production, is not sufficient to guarantee the equivalence character between two sets of thermodynamic forces and conjugate thermodynamic fluxes.
 In addition, it is known that there exists a large class of flux-force transformations such that, even though they leave unaltered the expression of the entropy production, they may lead to certain paradoxes \cite{Verschaffelt}, \cite{Davies}.
-The equivalent character of two alternative descriptions of a thermodynamic system is ensured if, and only if, the two sets of thermodynamic forces are linked with each other by the so-called \textit{Thermodynamic Covariant Transformations} (TCT).
-The TCT are the most general thermodynamic force transformations which leave unaltered both the entropy production $\sigma$ and the Glansdorff-Prigogine dissipative quantity $P$ defined as $P=J_\mu\delta X^{\mu}$.
-The TCT leads in a natural way to postulate the validity of the so-called \textit{Thermodynamic Covariance Principle} (TCP): {\it The nonlinear closure equations, i.e., the flux-force relations must be covariant under the Thermodynamic Covariant Transformations} (TCT).} \item{\textit{Close to the steady states, the nonlinear closure equations can be derived by the principle of least action.}} \end{enumerate} This theory, based on 1., 2., and 3. is referred to as the {\it Thermodynamical Field Theory} (TFT).
-The three hypotheses 1., 2., and 3. allow determining the nonlinear partial differential equations (PDEs) for transport coefficients $\tau_{\mu\nu}$.
-The expression of the PDEs for a system subjected to $n$ independent thermodynamic forces are derived in \cite{sonninochaos}.
-In this work, we shall limit ourselves to investigate the two-dimensional case i.e., when the system is subjected to two independent thermodynamic forces.
-In this special case, the transport coefficients $g_{\mu\nu}$ can be brought into the form
+The equivalent character of two alternative descriptions of a thermodynamic system is ensured if, and only if, the two sets of thermodynamic forces are linked with each other by the so-called \textit{Thermodynamic Covariant Transformations} (TCTs).
+The TCTs are the most general thermodynamic force transformations which leave unaltered both the entropy production $\sigma$ and the Glansdorff-Prigogine dissipative quantity $P$ defined as $P=J_\mu\delta X^{\mu}$.
+The TCT leads in a natural way to postulate the validity of the so-called \textit{Thermodynamic Covariance Principle} (TCP): {\it The nonlinear closure equations, i.e., the flux-force relations must be covariant under the Thermodynamic Covariant Transformations} (TCT).} \item{\textit{Close to the steady states, the nonlinear closure equations can be derived by the principle of least action.}} \end{enumerate} The model, based on $1.$, $2.$, and $3.$, is referred to as the {\it Thermodynamical Field Theory} (TFT).
+The three hypotheses $1.$, $2.$, and $3.$ allow determining the nonlinear partial differential equations (PDEs) for transport coefficients $\tau_{\mu\nu}$.
+The explicit expression of the PDEs for a system subjected to $N$ independent thermodynamic forces are derived in \cite{sonninochaos}.
+In the present work, we shall limit ourselves to investigating the two-dimensional case i.e., when the system is subjected to two independent thermodynamic forces.
+In two dimensions, the {\it Riemannian curvature tensor} $B_{\mu\nu\lambda\kappa}$ has only {\it one independent component}, since all nonzero components may be obtained from $B_{0101}$.
+Equivalently, the curvature tensor may be written in terms of the scalar $B$ (see, for instance, \cite{weinberg})